-Factors That Impact Average Personal Injury Settlement Amounts
+Factors That Impact Average Florida Car Accident Settlement Amounts

 Severity of Injuries

 The severity of your injuries sets the foundation of your potential case value.
-The more severe your injuries are, the more your case could be worth.
+The more severe your injuries are, the more your car accident claim could be worth.

 Consider an accident where the victim suffered soft tissue injuries, which were resolved with several months of physical therapy.
 Compare that with someone who sustained a spinal cord injury that left them paralyzed from the waist down.